 Rubbing is so much quicker and easier, and trust me, I know what it’s like being in a rush in the morning.
 The quicker, the better, especially with a 2-year-old hovering around!

 However, rubbing your concealer doesn’t give a flawless look to your skin.
 All it does is irritate your skin, remove any foundation that has already been applied and the concealer ends up looking patchy.

 4. Mix your concealer with moisturiser

 Always apply your concealer after your foundation.
 Think of it as the finishing touch to a painting.
-Once you’ve applied foundation, you can see what still need fixing.
+Once you’ve applied the foundation, you can see what still needs fixing.

 6. Use a concealer brush